cmiles74/cloudformation-tutorial/2-IAM-groups-and-instances.md

             Resource: !Sub ${TutorialBackupS3Bucket.Arn}/*
 ```

 We are creating a new [Policy resource][39] that we will assign to our instances.
-We link the role we just creates and then add a new policy that provides access to the backup bucket.
+We link the role we just created and then add a new policy that provides access to the backup bucket.
 As you can see, it is exactly the same as the role that we created for our administrators group.

 The last piece of this puzzle is an "instance profile" that we can assign to our instances.